 Hello and welcome to my little corner of the Internet.
 Thank you for your interest.

-I am a Ph.D. student studying Anthropology and Education at Teachers College, Columbia University.
-I work as a Graduate Assistant and Peer Advisor for the Programs in Anthropology and am a recipient of the Doctoral Fellowship from the Department of International and Transcultural Studies as well as the Anthropology Research Fund in Honor of Lambros Comitas.
-I hold an M.A. in Teaching from Johns Hopkins University School of Education and a B.A. in American Studies with a focus on race and ethnicity from Georgetown University where I completed a documentary film thesis.
+I am a Ph.D. student studying Anthropology and Education at Teachers College, Columbia University where I am also a Graduate Assistant and Peer Advisor for the Programs in Anthropology.
+I am the recipient of the Doctoral Research Fellowship from the Department of International and Transcultural Studies, the Anthropology Research Fund in Honor of Lambros Comitas from the Programs in Anthropology and the Arthur Zankel Urban Fellowship from the Office of School & Community Partnerships.
+I hold a M.A. in Teaching from Johns Hopkins University School of Education and a B.A. in American Studies with a focus on race and ethnicity from Georgetown University where I completed a documentary film thesis.